-Learn what is required to qualify for unemployment insurance and the types of claims you can submit for unemployment compensation and benefits.
+Learn what is required to qualify for Unemployment Insurance (UI) and the types of claims you can submit for unemployment compensation and benefits.

 Types of Claims

 With the current impacts of the COVID-19 pandemic, you may qualify for Pandemic Unemployment Assistance.
-More information is outlined below or you can visit the Federal CARES Act Provisions for Unemployment for more information.
+Continue for more information or you can visit the Federal CARES Act Provisions for Unemployment.

-The federal CARES Act has added these provisions to expand unemployment benefits so we can help more Californians impacted by COVID-19.
+The federal CARES Act added provisions to expand unemployment benefits so we can help more Californians impacted by COVID-19.